Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Acknowledgments

-{ The plots within this paper and other findings of this study are available from the corresponding author upon reasonable request this paper makes use of the following ALMA data: ADS /JAO.ALMA\#2016.1.00929.S.
+{We thank the anonymous referee for the helpful comments that improved the manuscript.
+A.M. acknowledges the Swami Vivekananda Merit-cum-Means Scholarship (SVMCM), Government of West Bengal, India, for financial support for this research.
+This paper makes use of the following ALMA data: ADS /JAO.ALMA\#2016.1.00929.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in co-operation with the Republic of Chile.
-Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.}
+The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ. }\\\\